aliveben2k/genomics-workflows/README.md

 # Genomics Analysis Pipelines

 Automated and reproducible bioinformatics workflows for whole-genome sequencing (WGS), population genomics, and evolutionary genomics analyses on High-Performance Computing (HPC) environments.
+Some pipelines have Nextflow or Nextflow+Python version, please check the folder "Nextflow_version" first.

 ---